ActionProjects/Actions/actions/pages/theSuits/filed/case2.20-cv-029565-MLCF-DPC/order.md

 immediate injunctive relief, Dumas does not specifically identify

+any

-any “actual or imminent” injury he has suffered or may suffer as
+> “actual or imminent”

+injury he has suffered or may suffer as

 a result of the defendants’ actions.
-See Whitmore v.
-Arkansas,

-495 U.S. 149, 155 (1990) (“The complainant must allege an injury
+*~ See Whitmore v.
+Arkansas, 495 U.S. 149, 155 (1990)

-to himself that is ‘distinct and palpable,’ as opposed to merely
+> (“The complainant must allege an injury to himself that is ‘distinct and palpable,’ as opposed to merely ‘[a]bstract.’”

-‘[a]bstract.’” (alteration in original) (emphasis added) (citation
+~ (alteration in original) (emphasis added) (citation omitted) (first quoting

-omitted) (first quoting Warth v.
-Seldin, 422 U.S. 490, 501 (1975);
+*~ Warth v.
+Seldin, 422 U.S. 490, 501 (1975)*;

+then quoting

-then quoting O’Shea v.
-Littleton, 414 U.S. 488, 494 (1974))).
+*~ O’Shea v.
+Littleton, 414 U.S. 488, 494 (1974))).*

-B. Causation
+##### B. Causation

 In a similar vein, Dumas does not state with any particularity

 or precision how the collective actions of the diverse group of

-Case 2:20-cv-02965-MLCF-DPC Document 4 Filed 11/03/20 Page 3 of 5
+***Case 2:20-cv-02965-MLCF-DPC Document 4 Filed 11/03/20 Page 4 of 5***

-4
+**4**

 entities he has sued have caused any injury he has suffered.

-Article III’s cases-or-controversies limitation “requires that a
+Article III’s cases-or-controversies limitation

-federal court act only to redress injury that fairly can be traced

-to the challenged action of the defendant, and not injury that

-results from the independent action of some third party not before
+> “requires that a federal court act only to redress injury that fairly can be traced to the challenged action of the defendant, and not injury that results from the independent action of some third party not before the court.”

-the court.”
-Simon, 426 U.S. at 41–42.
+*~ Simon, 426 U.S. at 41–42.*

 Here, Dumas’s complaints

 fail to allege how his injuries can fairly be traced to the